 Fetter is a recipient of the American Physical Society's Joseph A. Burton Forum Award, the Federation of American Scientists' Hans Bethe 'Science in the Public Service' award, and the Secretary of Defense Medal for Outstanding Public Service.

 Fetter has written articles for Science, Nature, Scientific American, International Security, Science and Global Security, Nuclear Technology, Bulletin of the Atomic Scientists, and Arms Control Today.
-He has given over one hundred invited lectures, contributed chapters to over twenty edited volumes, and is author or coauthor of several books and monographs, including Toward a Comprehensive Test Ban, The Future of U.S. Nuclear Weapons Policy, The Nuclear Turning Point, Monitoring Nuclear Weapons and Nuclear Explosive Materials, Effects of Nuclear Earth-Penetrator and Other Weapons, and Climate Change and the Transformation of World Energy Supply.
+He has given over one hundred invited lectures, contributed chapters to over twenty edited volumes, and is author or coauthor of several books and monographs, including Toward a Comprehensive Test Ban, The Nuclear Turning Point, and Climate Change and the Transformation of World Energy Supply.

 Fetter received a Ph.D. in energy and resources from UC Berkeley in 1985 and a S.B. in physics from MIT in 1981.
-Born and raised in central Pennsylvania, he was the first member of his family to graduate from high school, and the first to attend college.
+Born and raised in central Pennsylvania, he was the first member of his family to receive a high school diploma, and the first to attend college.
 He enjoys cooking, hiking, bicycling, and kayaking.
 He has been married since 1980 to Marie Fetter, a nurse-practitioner and certified nurse-midwife at Mary's Center.
 Their daughter Emily is an attorney in the U.S. Securities and Exchange Commission Division of Enforcement; son Max is a student at the University of Maryland.